Reconstruction of energy conditions from observations and implications for extended theories of gravity: Energy Conditions

-However, as also pointed out by \citet{Capozziello2015}, these fictitious fluids can be related to scalar fields or other further degrees of freedom.
-It is, thus, somewhat misleading to apply the standard ECs obtained in GR to the resulting effective energy-momentum tensors derived in such theories.
-In this sense, one should perform suitable conformal transformations in order to better define the energy conditions in terms of $T_{ab}^{\rm eff}$ \cite{Carloni2009, Capozziello2014, Capozziello2015}.
-Nevertheless, this misleading aspect rises from the fact that two of the energy conditions (strong and null) result from the convergence conditions applied in a GR setting, relating them to the energy-momentum tensor~\cite{Hawking1973}.
-For this reason, here we use the convergence conditions directly in these two cases, avoiding the issue mentioned above.
+However, as also pointed out by \citet{Capozziello2015}, these fictitious fluids can be related to, for example, scalars constructed from geometrical quantities or other further degrees of freedom.
+In this case, it could be somewhat misleading to apply the standard ECs obtained from GR to the resulting effective energy-momentum tensors derived in such theories.
+Hence, one should perform suitable conformal transformations in order to better define the energy conditions in terms of $T_{ab}^{\rm eff}$ \cite{Carloni2009, Capozziello2014, Capozziello2015}.
+Moreover, as we will see bellow, two energy conditions (strong and null) are related to the convergence conditions and have specific interpretations in a GR setting~\cite{Hawking1973}.
+Such interpretations are, in general, distinct in the context of a ETG.